 At this point, spices are added, including tomato paste, then voila!
 You have an Espagnole sauce ready!
-It is a primary sauce used as a base for demi-glace sauces, red wine sauce, and so on.
+It is a primary sauce used as a base for demi-glace sauces, red wine sauce, etc.

-Where this is a darker colored sauce, Espagnole sauce can be a little tricky to get out of the rug, depending on the severity of the stain.
+This is a darker-colored sauce; Espagnole sauce can be a little tricky to get out of the rug, depending on the severity of the stain.
 But as a rule of thumb, with a bit of hard work, and blotting all should disappear well.

 Follow these easy steps to remove Espagnole sauce from a rug without any trace and make it look great again!